Create a College Diet & Fitness Plan to Help You Feel Good and Avoid Weight Gain

 The freshman 15 is a common expression used in the U.S. and Canada.
 It refers to the amount of weight (15 pounds) that a college student gains during his or her first year at college.
 However, fifteen pounds is somewhat arbitrary, and there is no clear evidence about where it came from because it is not supported by research studies.

-A 2011 study found that college students gain no more than 2.5 to 3.5 pounds, on average, during their first year.
+One study found that college students gain no more than 2.5 to 3.5 pounds, on average, during their first year.
 In fact, college students gain an average of seven to 13 pounds in total during four years at school.
-Additionally, the average amount of weight that is gained during freshman year is comparable to the amount of weight gained by same-aged young adults who are not attending college.1
+Additionally, the average amount of weight that is gained during freshman year is comparable to the amount of weight gained by same-aged young adults who are not attending college.

 So it's not the freshman 15 that's a concern.
 It's the gradual weight gain over the four years of a traditional college or university degree program that poses a concern, along with the potentially unhealthy habits that are developed and that lead to that weight gain.
 College students often gain weight for a number of reasons that include: